 If you’re having constant or severe leakage, or the problem persists for more than six weeks after delivery, talk to your doctor.

 Your medical professional can evaluate the issue and provide options that may solve or improve the problem.

 15. Getting Back In Shape.

-Yes, we did promise to get answer the question, “How do you get the “V” muscles back into shape?”
+Yes, we did promise to get an answer to the question, “How do you get the “V” muscles back into shape?”

 The baby’s out, and you’re feeling weak.

-Maybe you’ve experience muscle strain, stress, fatigue or soreness.
+Maybe you’ve experienced muscle strain, stress, fatigue or soreness.

 Maybe you’ve torn or in some way injured your pelvic floor muscles (and/or the attached ligaments).